AlexanneW/BIRD_dataset/README.md

-# GIFT dataset
+# BIRD dataset

-Example of one instance of the GIFT dataset.
+Example of one instance of the BIRD dataset.
+There are 51 visitor identities in total that will be made available in case of the paper acceptance.

 The data is composed of: